Fit to fly | travel medical certificates | London Doctors Clinic

 For more information on the Zika virus, take a look at these articles:

-Zika virus testing locations: Bank, Canary Wharf, Chislehurst, Chiswick, Esher, Fulham, Guildford, Hampstead, Islington, Kensington, Kings Cross, Liverpool Street, London Bridge, Oxford Street, St Albans, Twickenham, Victoria and Wandsworth or you can book an Online Doctor
+Zika virus testing locations: Bank, Canary Wharf, Chislehurst, Chiswick, Esher, Fulham, Hampstead, Islington, Kensington, Kings Cross, Liverpool Street, London Bridge, Oxford Street, St Albans, Victoria and Wandsworth or you can book an Online Doctor